 WHAT HE MIGHT DO

 Ortega is likely to continue the regime’s repressive tactics of muzzling the opposition and the media, showing no signs of stopping after an electoral victory.
 His handling of the economy – GDP has been shrinking since 2017 – and the COVID-19 health crisis have helped erode his popularity ratings.
 An Inter-American Dialogue poll conducted in July has shown his approval falling below 20%, his lowest ever.
 International support may continue to falter, as the country’s close ally and financial supporter, Venezuela, is itself under sanctions.
+In mid-September, the Club de Madrid, an influential group of former presidents and prime ministers, called for international lenders to freeze the Nicaraguan government’s supply of finances.
 Still, there are no signs that Ortega will yield to international pressure during a possible third term.
 He recently rejected a report by the U.N.
 High Commissioner for Human Rights warning of the growing human rights crisis, and he reiterated demands for an end to sanctions from the U.S. Without a change in tactics, experts say it is likely the destabilizing forces of the economic and health crisis will deepen and social unrest will continue to mount.

 Tags: Daniel Ortega, Elections 2021, Nicaragua